MetaNetX/MNXtools/doc/convert_manual.md

 * The source identifier is a deprecated MNXref identifier.
 * It might cause a CHEM_MAP_MULTIPLE code, or not.
-* _Suggested model improvement_: update the identifier in the source model
+* _Suggested model improvement_: update the identifier in the source model.

 **CHEM_MAP_UNKNOWN**

 * The metabolite cannot be mapped to an MNXref identifier.
 * The prefix `UNK:` was added to the original metabolite identifier in the ad hoc MNX format.
-* _Suggested model improvement_: update the identifier in the source model if (and only if) the chemical exists somewhere in MNXref namespace
+* _Suggested model improvement_: update the identifier in the source model if (and only if) the chemical exists somewhere in MNXref namespace.

 **CHEM_MNET_MERGE**

 * Two chemicals from the original model were merged into the same MNXref identifier.
-* _Suggested model improvement_: merge the two original identifiers or correct one of them to realize the distinction or report a bug in MNXref
+* _Suggested model improvement_: merge the two original identifiers or correct one of them to realize the distinction or report a bug in MNXref.

 **CHEM_MNET_ISOMERIC**